gitpan/MaxMind-DB-Reader/maxmind-db/MaxMind-DB-spec.md

 32-bit integer may use from 0-4 bytes.
 The number of bytes used is determined by the length specifier in the control byte.
 See below for details.

+A length of zero always indicates the number 0.

 When storing a signed integer, the left-most bit is the sign.
-A 1 is negative, and a 0 is positive.
+A 1 is negative and a 0 is positive.

 The type numbers for our integer types are: